glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

     from passlib.hash import des_crypt
     from passlib.tests.utils import HandlerCase

-    #create a subclass for the handler...
+    # create a subclass for the handler...
     class DesCryptTest(HandlerCase):
         "test des-crypt algorithm"

-        #: [required] - store the handler object itself in the handler attribute
+        # [required] - store the handler object itself in the handler attribute
         handler = des_crypt

-        #: [optional] - if your hash only uses the first X characters of the password,
+        # [optional] - if your hash only uses the first X characters of the password,
-        #:              set that value here. otherwise leave the default (-1).
+        #              set that value here. otherwise leave the default (-1).
         secret_size = 8

-        #: [required] - this should be a list of (password, hash) pairs,
+        # [required] - this should be a list of (password, hash) pairs,
         #              which should all verify correctly using your handler.
         #              it is recommend include pairs which test all of the following:
         #
         #              * empty string & short strings for passwords
         #              * passwords with 2 byte unicode characters
         #              * hashes with varying salts, rounds, and other options
         known_correct_hashes = (
-            #format: (password, hash)
+            # format: (password, hash)
             ('', 'OgAwTx2l6NADI'),
             (' ', '/Hk.VPuwQTXbc'),
             ('test', 'N1tQbOFcM5fpg'),